 How do you start a ketogenic diet?

-You start by adjusting your meals.
-Outside Magazine recommends filling up on “avocados, coconut oil, egg yolks, fatty nuts, olive oil, cheese, and fatty meats like bacon and sardines,” six to nine servings daily.
-Aim for about 25 grams of protein per meal — “skin-on chicken thighs, steak, and whole-milk yogurt” are all okay.
+You start by adjusting your meals with a keto meal plan.
+Outside Magazine recommends filling up on “avocados, coconut oil, egg yolks, fatty nuts, olive oil, cheese, and fatty meats like bacon and sardines,” with six to nine servings daily.
+Aim for about 25 grams of protein per meal — “skin-on chicken thighs, steak, and whole-milk yogurt” are all OK.
 Be careful about what veggies you load up on (some of them are packed full of carbs), and try to eat three to nine daily servings of leafy greens and low-starch options.

 Does the ketogenic diet work?

-A recently published scientific study from Bethel University in Minnesota suggests that it not only works, it works better than exercise.
-In the experiment, scientists compared results from participants who were placed on a ketogenic diet without exercise, participants who ate their normal diet without exercise, and participants who ate their normal diet while exercising for 30 minutes 3-5 times a week.
-The results indicated that the ketogenic diet was most effective at decreasing a participant's body mass index, weight, and resting metabolic rate.
-The study focused in on patients diagnosed with metabolic syndrome, a precursor to diabetes, but those results speak for themselves.
+A recently published scientific study from Bethel University in Minnesota suggests that the keto diet not only works, it works better than exercise.
+In the experiment, scientists compared results from participants who were placed on a ketogenic diet without exercise, participants who ate their normal diet without exercise, and participants who ate their normal diet while exercising for 30 minutes three to five times per week.
+The results indicated that the ketogenic diet was the most effective at decreasing a participant’s body mass index, weight, and resting metabolic rate.
+The study focused in on patients diagnosed with metabolic syndrome, a precursor to diabetes, but the results speak for themselves.

-Celebrities like Kim Kardashian, model Adriana Lima, and rockstar Mick Jagger have been known to flirt with ketogenic diets.
-The NBA’s LeBron James has even been known to cut weight on the ketogenic diet.
-And if you need to see it for yourself, you can always check it out on in the Meryl Streep movie, …First Do No Harm.
+Celebrities like model Adriana Lima and rock star Mick Jagger have been known to flirt with ketogenic diets.
+The NBA star LeBron James has even been known to cut weight on the ketogenic diet.

-It definitely takes a while to make the switch and feel full of energy — you can seriously crash in the meantime without any sugars.
+It definitely takes a while to make the switch and feel full of energy — you can crash in the meantime without any sugars.
+Some folks even report experiencing something called “keto flu” early on in the diet, which can include brain fog, nausea, fatigue, headaches, dehydration, and irritability.
 But once your body adjusts and moves into ketosis, you’ll be feeling a lot better.

 Where can I find ketogenic recipes?

-Martha Stewart recommends these milk-heavy recipes, and New York Times bestselling author Elana Amsterdam has a whole section of keto recipes on her website.
-If you prefer to work from a cookbook, check out Maria Emmerich’s Quick & Easy Ketogenic Cooking: Meal Plans and Time Saving Paleo Recipes to Inspire Health and Shed Weight.
+New York Times best-selling author Elana Amsterdam has a whole section of keto recipes on her website.
+If you prefer to work from a cookbook, check out Maria Emmerich’s Quick & Easy Ketogenic Cooking: Meal Plans and Time Saving Paleo Recipes to Inspire Health and Shed Weight ($20.12, Amazon).
+Happy eatings!